 Use cases for AWS IoT Events span various industries.
 For example, in manufacturing, it can be used for predictive maintenance by detecting abnormal equipment behavior.
 In agriculture, it can monitor soil moisture levels and trigger irrigation systems when needed.
 Security applications can benefit from event-based intrusion detection.

-As we explore this section further, we will delve into practical implementations, showcasing how AWS IoT Events enables IoT applications to become more responsive, efficient, and intelligent.
+As we explore this section further, we will discuss the practical implementations, showcasing how AWS IoT Events enable IoT applications to become more responsive, efficient, and intelligent.
 With AWS IoT Events, IoT systems can react to events in real time, making them more adaptive and valuable for businesses and consumers alike.

 [1] Banafa, A. (2017).
 Event-Driven Architectures for IoT: A Survey.
 IEEE Access, 5, 5574-5582.
 [2] Xue, G., et al. (2016).
 IoT-Sim: A Simulator for Analyzing IoT Protocols.
 IEEE Internet of Things Journal, 3(6), 1202-1212.